By Jean-Christophe Bouramoué

 Data as a Product is designed to be easily discovered and consumed by different teams within the organization.

-A Data as a Product is published (one could say 'put on the shelf') on a unified platform which provides a standardized means of accessing all the company's Data as a Product.
+Data as a Product is published (one might say 'off-the-shelf') on a unified platform which provides a standardized means of accessing all the company's Data as a Product.
 Each functional domain team creating a Data as a Product becomes its owner.
 They are responsible for its quality and consistency, and for ensuring that the data is accurate and up-to-date.

-Data as a Product standards for discoverability, security and interoperability are defined on the basis of a federated governancei.e. decentralized.
+The definition of Data as a Product discoverability, security and interoperability standards is based on a model of federated governancei.e. decentralized.

 Data Mesh vs. Data Lake